Founders Day observance, February 15

 An Alumni Awards Dinner will be held that evening at 6 p.m. at the Alumni Center, 1101 N. Main in Normal.
 The cost for the dinner is $30 per person.
 For registration information, contact Alumni Relations at 438-2586 or visit the Founders Day website.

-Bouchard is the chairman of the board and chief executive officer of Braidy Industries LLC., a producer of high-quality aluminum alloys for use in the transportation industry.
+Bouchard is the chairman and CEO of Braidy Industries Inc. Braidy Industries is building the first greenfield aluminum mill in the United States in 35 years, a $1.4 billion project employing 600 people in Ashland, Kentucky.
 Bouchard’s industry leadership roles have also included being chairman and CEO of Real Industry, Inc., which, through its subsidiary Real Alloy, became the world’s largest independent recycler of aluminum; president and CEO of the risk management software company NumeriX; and senior vice president at First National Bank of Chicago.

 During his career, Bouchard founded Shale-Inland, the nation’s leading distributor of stainless steel pipe, valves, fittings, and other fabricated parts to the U.S. energy industry; and co-founded Esmark, Inc., which grew to be the fourth-largest American steel company.